 {\bf Datasets.} We use the Reddit TL;DR Summarization dataset \citep{NEURIPS2020_1f89885d} as the main dataset for our experiments\footnote{\url{https://github.com/openai/summarize-from-feedback}}.
 For training, there are 116k human-written instruction following examples with reference completions (SFT split) while there are 93k human-annotated preference pairs (Preference split).
 We also use the XSum dataset test split\footnote{\url{https://huggingface.co/datasets/csebuetnlp/xlsum}} \citep{narayan-etal-2018-dont}, which contains 11.5k total test examples to measure Out-of-Distribution (OOD) generalization.

 {\bf Model Setup.} We use \texttt{LLaMA-7B} as base model \citep{touvron2023llama} and a single $8 \times \text{NVIDIA H}100 $ node to conduct all \texttt{LLaMA}-based experiments.
-We first supervise fine-tune the model on the SFT split of the TL;DR dataset, before preference training and use the same $\pi_{\text{ref}}$ for all preference training experiments.
-Below are details on the training recipe for the SFT and preference training stages.
+We first SFT the model on the SFT split of the TL;DR dataset, before preference training and use the same $\pi_{\text{ref}}$ for all preference training experiment.
+Below are details on the recipe for the SFT and preference training stages.

 {\bf Supervised-fine Tuning.} In the SFT stage, we train for 2 epochs, using the AdamW optimizer \citep{loshchilov2019decoupled}, with $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and $0.1$ weight-decay.
 We use a cosine decay learning rate \citep{loshchilov2017sgdr} with a peak value of $2 \times 10^{-5}$ and $3\%$ of all steps being warm-up steps.
 We use an effective batch-size of 64.